cybergarage/round-cc/doc/round_internals.md

 ### Messaging

-Round node is a programmable RPC([Remote Procedure Call](http://en.wikipedia.org/wiki/Remote_procedure_call)) node.
+Round node is a programmable RPC([Remote Procedure Call][rpc] node.
 Its RPC is based on [JSON-RPC][json-rpc], and Round extends the specification to build distributed system applications.

 The node includes a local HTTP server to handle requests form other node or client.
 The HTTP server has [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) interfaces using [JSON-RPC over HTTP][json-rpc-http], the received message is split into multiple stages similar to the [SEDA][seda] architecture.
 Check [Round RPC Specification](./round_rpc.md) and [Round RPC Methods](./round_rpc_methods.md) in more detail.